-- Add the rest of the veggie broth, rosemary, thyme, fennel seed and crushed red pepper.
+- Add the broth, rosemary, thyme, fennel seed and crushed red pepper.
 Let the mixture simmer for about 5 minutes.
 Taste and add more of the salt if preferred.
 Keep in mind if you are using Parmesan this will add salt too.

-- Slowly add the liquidy mixture to the bowl with the dried bread and chopped chickpeas, mixing as you add.
+- Slowly add the mixture to the bowl with the dried bread and chopped chickpeas, mixing as you add.

 - Add the reserved liquid from the can of chickpeas to the bowl and mix well.

 - Place stuffing into a 9 x 13 baking dish.
 If using parmesan sprinkle it over the top.

-- Bake for 20-25 minutes until nice and crisp on the top.
+- Bake for 20-30 minutes until nice and crisp on the top.
 If you use more broth you will need to cook longer.

 - The amount of salt you need will change depending on if you are using the Parmesan.
-The Parmesan has plenty of salt so you may want to reduce the amount you use here if you are using it.
+Start with the 1 teaspoon when cooking the veggies, then add more later if needed.

-- Keep in mind this can be adjusted to your texture preference, we don't love a very wet stuffing, it has more of an outer crisp, this is how we like it.
+- Keep in mind this can be adjusted to your texture preference, we don't love a very wet stuffing but like more of an outer crisp.
 Add more broth if you prefer your stuffing more moist and like the traditional texture.